dada325/OmicFlow/README.md

 <img src="https://contrib.rocks/image?repo=FlowiseAI/Flowise" />
 </a>

-See [contributing guide](CONTRIBUTING.md).
-Reach out to us at [Discord](https://discord.gg/jbaHfsRVBW) if you have any questions or issues.

 ## 📄 License

 Source code in this repository is made available under the [Apache License Version 2.0](LICENSE.md).